ilovekharkiv/EPAM/Homework #2. Databases.md

 +-----------+------------+-----------------+----------+-----+--------+
 5 rows in set (0,00 sec)
 ```
-### 13. Transfer your local database to RDS AWS or Azure.
+### 13. Transfer your local database to RDS AWS or Azure

 ## Part 3
 ### 17. Create a database.
-Use the use command to connect to a new database (If it doesn't exist, Mongo will create it when you write to it).
+Use the use command to connect to a new database (If it doesn't exist, Mongo will create it when you write to it)
 17.1 I have MongoDB installed in docker, since i have Ubuntu 22.04 and it doesn't work properly without container.
 Let's check if container exists.
 ![This is a alt text.](/Screenshots/014.png "docker")